Lesson 1: Understanding a Single Neuron

 Lesson 3: Handwritten Digit Recognition (MNIST)

-Train a neural network to recognize handwritten digits (0-9).
+Train a convolutional neural network (CNN) to recognize handwritten digits (0-9) using the MNIST dataset.
 Draw a digit and see the network predict it!

 Epoch: 0 / 10